Olivertrain1221/Aston_martin/README.md

 ![Amount of questions](images/amount_of_games.PNG)

 Once the name has been inputted the game loop comences and start to generate the questions from a seperate file.
-The questions are then displayed along witht the potential answers and the option to input a 1,2,3 this is then up to the user to input there choice.
+The questions are then displayed along with the potential answers and the option to input a 1,2,3 this is then up to the user to input there choice.

 ![Game question layout](images/game_running.PNG)